 A combined ticket is available for Penlee House, Tate St Ives, the Barbara Hepworth Museum and Leach Pottery, also offering 10% discount on shop purchases at Newlyn Art Gallery and The Exchange, Penzance.
 Holders may return as many times as they like to all or any of the venues during a seven day period.
 Currently priced at £10 full or £7 concessions for a limited period to 31 March 2017 while Tate St Ives is closed (Hepworth Museum remains open).

 Geevor, the Cornish tin mine is a great place to start the full story of mining in Cornwall.
 The miners themselves held on to this important piece of Cornish history – it has now achieved Cornish Mining World Heritage.
 Take an underground tour of the 250 year old Wheal Mexico workings; enjoy talks from the ex miners themselves and visit a fascinating little museum.

 Visit 9.00am – 5pm Sunday to Friday (last admission 4.00pm) Summer

 For Further information:- Geevor Tin Mine

-For lunch there is an on site cafe or meander along the scenic coastal road to The Gurnard’s Head for great food. or nearby the Tinner’s Arms a true Cornish pub dating from 1271 and once frequented by D.H.
+For lunch there is an on-site cafe or meander along the scenic coastal road to The Gurnard’s Head.
+Alternatively the Tinner’s Arms a true Cornish is a pub dating from 1271 and once frequented by D.H.
 Lawrence.
-Here the cows still queue to be milked in the lane outside and hungry coastal footpath walkers refuel for the next stretch of the path with one of the “nation’s favourite drives waiting for you just outside on the road between St Ives and Land’s End.
+Here the cows still queue to be milked in the lane and hungry walkers refuel for the next stretch of the path.
+There is even one of the “nation’s favourite drives waiting for you, on the road between St Ives and Land’s End.

 Porthcurno telegraph museum